Austin Jail Release Attorney

 Travis County Jail

-What is Pre-trial Services?
+What is Pre-trial Services and Legal Representation?

 Technically part of the judiciary, pre-trial services (website here) plays a crucial role.
 This department is tasked with assessing the risk posed by the defendant and providing the judge with a recommendation on whether to release or detain the accused, considering factors such as the severity of the offense and the individual’s prior criminal history.
 They also monitor defendants who are released on bond, ensuring they comply with bond conditions and appear for their scheduled court dates.
 Pre-trial Services can therefore help to balance the needs for public safety, court appearance assurances, and the rights of the accused.